koloika55/archpost-install/README.md

 If you include commas in your program descriptions, be sure to include double quotes around the whole description to ensure correct parsing.

+### The `progs-runit.csv` or `progs-dinit.csv`  lists

+Aside from installing programs, script also will install needed init dependent script from the csv.
+Be aware that auto-enabling services isn't implemented yet, maybe in future.
+So after running the script you will need to enable services manually, referring to your init manual.

 ### The script itself